30 Most Painful Bible Verses About All Have Sin And Fall Short

 God’s faithfulness is evident in His willingness to forgive.
 Confession leads to cleansing and restoration, showing His grace in action.

-READ ALSO 30 Powerful Bible Verses About Natural Disasters
+READ ALSO 30 Most Effective Bible Verses About Dying To Self

 26. Genesis 6:5